-To retain numeric MATLAB variables, select the Treat inputs to the app as a numeric
+To pass inputs to the standalone application as numeric MATLAB variables, select Treat all inputs to the app as numeric MATLAB

-MATLAB double option in the Application Compiler App.
-Thus, you do
+doubles. option in the Application Compiler App.
+Thus, you do not need to

 The compiler uses a dependency analysis function to automatically determine what additional MATLAB files are required for the application to package and run.
 These files are automatically packaged into the generated binary.
 The compiler does not generate any wrapper code that allows direct access to the functions defined by the required files.